datalad/blog/content/posts/navidrome/index.md

     >}}

 I still have a clone on my laptop.
-I had others on machines like the small box plugged into the wall with speakers connected and runnning [mpd](https://www.musicpd.org).
+I had others on machines like the small box plugged into the wall with speakers connected and running [mpd](https://www.musicpd.org).
 I was doing git-annex things: getting and dropping music from my laptop, making sure I had at least one copy on a backup-drive, pushing music where `mpd` could see it, etc.